No 'U-turn' seen for beleaguered Turkish markets after critical vote

 Some investors, including BGC Partners, have put a coalition government as the most likely outcome, with the AKP seen as forming an alliance with the main opposition Republican People’s Party (CHP).

-A grand coalition between the Islamist-rooted AKP and the center, secularist CHP is regarded as the most favorable outcome by financial markets, as it could serve as a check on Erdogan’s authoritarian tendencies.
+A grand coalition between the Islamist-rooted AKP and the centre-left, secularist CHP is regarded as the most favourable outcome by financial markets, as it could serve as a check on Erdogan’s authoritarian tendencies.

 “This so-called grand coalition represents the best way forward for Turkey at this juncture,” said Sinan Ulgen, a visiting scholar at Carnegie Europe, in a report.

-“Such a broad-based agreement could ease the country’s current extreme political polarization and reintroduce a dynamic of democratic and economic reform underpinned by a new momentum toward the goal of EU accession.”
+“Such a broad-based agreement could ease the country’s current extreme political polarisation and reintroduce a dynamic of democratic and economic reform underpinned by a new momentum toward the goal of EU accession.”

 Another, although less likely, scenario would be for the AKP to return to single-party rule.
 This too, would be taken as a positive, at least in the short term, by financial markets.

-The least favorable, and perhaps least likely, scenario would see no coalition, forcing the country to yet another re-run.
+The least favourable, and perhaps least likely, scenario would see no coalition, forcing the country to yet another re-run.

 “The possibility of yet one more election cannot be ruled out, especially if Erdogan remains convinced that a fresh vote could finally enable the AKP to win back a parliamentary majority,” Carnegie Europe’s Ulgen said.